BlockchainCommons/developer-web-site/_pages/envelope-gstp-tech.md

 ## Step 1: Build a Request/Response Message

 GSTP messages are built as [Request/Response messages](/envelope/request/) using [Gordian Envelope](/envelope/).
-A Request/Response message basically means that a sender is asking a remote Envelope recipient to do something and return the results.
+A Request/Response message basically means that a sender is asking a remote envelope recipient to do something and return the results.

 <img src="/assets/images/gstp-ex-1.jpeg" style="border: 1px solid gray !important">